-Once your Virtual Machine (VM) is provisioned, you can use it much like a normal desktop.
+Once your Virtual Machine is provisioned, you can use it much like a normal desktop.

 Maximising the screen

-You might find it useful to maximise the amount of screen space that your VM uses.
-This can be done using button which you will find at the top right of your VM screen.
+You might find it useful to maximise the amount of screen space that your Virtual Machine uses.
+This can be done using button which you will find at the top right of your Virtual Machine screen.

-If you are focusing on your VM, then you may also wish to use the F11 button in your browser to maximise screen space further.
+If you are focusing on your Virtual Machine, then you may also wish to use the F11 button in your browser to maximise screen space further.
 In Chrome, you can exit the full screen by pressing F11 again.

 If your window is showing whitespace around the VM, try resizing your browser and maximizing again.